NRJman/forms-validation-sample/README.md

 # FormsValidationSample

-This project is an Angular app sample that represents a simple Login and Signup forms.
+This project is an Angular app sample that represents simple Login and Signup forms.

 ## Motivation